TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-7-0.rst

 * Info: Gives information of your Solr system, index fields and search usage.
 * Core Optimization: This module can be used to maintain the synonyms and stopwords in the Apache Solr server.
 * Index Queue: Gives an overview on indexed records and can be used to requeue records for indexing.
-* Index Administration: This module can be used for administrator tasks on your solr system (clear index, index queue or reload a core)
+* Index Administration: This module can be used for administrator tasks on your Solr system (clear index, index queue or reload a core)

 * https://github.com/TYPO3-Solr/ext-solr/pull/1300